jack-m-logan/portfolio/readme.md

 * Continue writing script for interactivity/revealing text
 * Review a11y and ensure site is compliant
 * Tidy up the featured projects, then publish to GitHub and add links on portfolio page
+* Create a separate contents page as per project requirements from Codecademy
 * Get the site hosted and published!